Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 6. Report the bullying

-If you encounter cyberbullying, report the incident to the appropriate platform or social media site.
+Report the incident to the appropriate platform or social media site if you encounter cyberbullying.
 Most platforms have reporting mechanisms in place to address such issues.
-By reporting, you contribute to the enforcement of community guidelines and help protect others from the same bully.
+By reporting, you contribute to enforcing community guidelines and help protect others from the same bully.

 7. Seek support from trusted adults

 Talk to a trusted adult, such as a parent, guardian, teacher, or school counselor, about the cyberbullying.
-They can provide guidance, support, and intervene on your behalf if necessary.
-Remember, you don’t have to face it alone, and there are people who care and want to help.
+They can provide guidance support, and intervene on your behalf if necessary.
+Remember, you don’t have to face it alone; there are people who care and want to help.

 8. Keep evidence of the cyberbullying